Illinois Compiled Statutes

 show vendor with the number.

-(d) Approvals issued by the Department of State Police for the purchase of a firearm are valid for 30 days from the date of issue.
+(d) Approvals issued by the Illinois State Police for the purchase of a firearm are valid for 30 days from the date of issue.

-(e) (1) The Department of State Police must act as the Illinois Point of Contact
+(e) (1) The Illinois State Police must act as the Illinois Point of Contact

 for the National Instant Criminal Background Check System.

-(2) The Department of State Police and the Department of Human Services shall, in accordance with State and federal law regarding confidentiality, enter into a memorandum of understanding with the Federal Bureau of Investigation for the purpose of implementing the National Instant Criminal Background Check System in the State.
-The Department of State Police shall report the name, date of birth, and physical description of any person prohibited from possessing a firearm pursuant to the Firearm Owners Identification Card Act or 18 U.S.C.
+(2) The Illinois State Police and the Department of Human Services shall, in accordance with State and federal law regarding confidentiality, enter into a memorandum of understanding with the Federal Bureau of Investigation for the purpose of implementing the National Instant Criminal Background Check System in the State.
+The Illinois State Police shall report the name, date of birth, and physical description of any person prohibited from possessing a firearm pursuant to the Firearm Owners Identification Card Act or 18 U.S.C.
 922(g) and (n) to the National Instant Criminal Background Check System Index, Denied Persons Files.

-(f) The Department of State Police shall adopt rules not inconsistent with this Section to implement this
+(f) The Illinois State Police shall adopt rules not inconsistent with this Section to implement this